Worksite Wellness

 Seven Steps for Worksite Wellness

-This step-by-step worksite wellness guide will walk you through the seven basic steps to creating your own worksite wellness program.
+This step-by-step worksite wellness guide will walk you through the seven steps to creating your wellness program.
 You will also find specific tips for implementing each step for your organization’s size.

 In addition, each step represents a WellSpot benchmark that will be achieved once all activities in that step are complete!
-Becoming a WellSpot is a great way for your organization to receive recognition for and promote the efforts you’re making to invest in the health and wellness of your employees.
+Becoming a WellSpot is a great way for your organization to receive recognition for and promote your efforts to invest in the health and wellness of your employees.

 Step 1: Gain Support from Management